 Autumn Red Leaves

-Gather red autumn leaves at their peak to create a dye bath that will produce a reddish brown color.
-The dye will set well by adding salt to the rinse water.Continue to 3 of 17 below.
+Gather red autumn leaves at their peak to create a dye bath that will produce a reddish-brown color.
+Simply place the leaves in a large pot and cover with water.
+Bring to a boil and allow them to steep for several hours.
+Strain out solids.
+The dye will set well to the fabric by adding salt to the rinse water.

-When boiled with water, bamboo shoots produce a turkey red dye.Continue to 4 of 17 below.
+When boiled with water, bamboo shoots produce a turkey red dye.

 Bedstraw, also known as Gallium Rubiaceae, is a perennial found in temperate zones throughout North and South America.
 Records of bedstraw dye are found from Anglo-Saxon times in England.

-To achieve a red dye, the roots must be boiled with water.Continue to 5 of 17 below.
+To achieve a red dye, the roots must be boiled with water.

 The beet, Beta vulgaris, is a plant best known in its numerous cultivated varieties including the common garden beet.

-To achieve a lovely red dye, select rich red beets and boil with water.Continue to 6 of 17 below.
+To achieve a red-purple dye, select rich red beets and boil with water.

 Brazilwood, Caesalpinia echinata, is a timber tree native to Brazil and South America.
-The wood of this tree has a deep red hue which can be used to create a dye bath when boiled in water.
+The wood of this tree has a deep red hue that can be used to create a dye bath when boiled in water.